-When Brad Pitt's character, Lieutenant Aldo Raine, pretends to be an Italian actor near the end of the movie, he uses name "Enzo Gorlomi", which is the birth name of the director of The Inglorious Bastards (1978), Enzo G. Castellari.
+When Lieutenant Aldo Raine (Brad Pitt) pretends to be an Italian actor near the end of the movie, he uses the name "Enzo Gorlomi", which is the birth name of the director of The Inglorious Bastards (1978), Enzo G. Castellari.

 When asked about the misspelled title, Writer and Director Quentin Tarantino gave the following answer: "Here's the thing.
 I'm never going to explain that.
 You do an artistic flourish like that, and to explain it would just take the piss out of it, and invalidate the whole stroke in the first place."

-DIRECTOR_CAMEO(Quentin Tarantino): In the German propaganda film-within-a-film, "Nation's Pride", directed by Eli Roth, Tarantino voices an American soldier, who says, "I implore you, we must destroy that tower!"
+DIRECTOR CAMEO (Quentin Tarantino): In the German propaganda film-within-a-film, "Nation's Pride", directed by Eli Roth, Tarantino voiced an American soldier, who says, "I implore you, we must destroy that tower!"
 A Tarantino dummy also appeared as the first scalped German in the film.

 The role of Shosanna Dreyfus' father, Jakob (briefly seen hiding beneath the floorboards in Perrier LaPadite's farmhouse), was played by Patrick Elias, whose father, Buddy Elias, was a first cousin of Anne Frank.